andwong91/react-prime/readme.md

 - server.js
 - primeServer.js
 - primeCompare.html

-and either
 - returnHTML.js

-or, if you have Redux
-- returnReduxHTML.js

 Then, an SSR version of your application is automatically hosted on ```http://localhost:8080```.